Murder of Bridget Cleary: In popular culture

 The Hidden People (2016) is a historical fantasy and horror novel by English writer Alison Littlewood that is based on the story of Cleary.

 The events surrounding Bridget Cleary's death are the subject of the song "Changeling" by Irish rock band The Riptide Movement on their 2016 album Ghosts.

-Margaret Perry wrote the play Porcelain (first performed at the Abbey Theatre, February 18, 2018) about Bridget Cleary and is heavily influenced by Bourke's book, as well as the theory that Michael Cleary and the other perpetrators had Capgras delusion and Fregoli delusion.
+Irish playwright Margaret Perry wrote the play Porcelain (first performed at the Abbey Theatre, 18 February 2018) about Bridget Cleary and is heavily influenced by Bourke's book, as well as the theory that Michael Cleary and the other perpetrators had Capgras delusion and Fregoli delusion.

 The 2019 book Dead Blondes and Bad Mothers discusses how Bridget Cleary was killed by her husband.

 In 2019, Irish singer-songwriter Maija Sofia released a song, "The Wife of Michael Cleary", as part of an album about wronged women.
+A cover version, sung by Radie Peat, was recorded by ØXN on their debut album, CYRM.

+Morbid: A True Crime Podcast released an episode "The Murder of Bridget Cleary" on 4 September 2023.